grrowl/chat/README.md

 Actually:

+node.js runs on port :3000, apache proxies connections through it.
+We should always connect directly to :3000 for websockets though to avoid apache's overhead.

 node.js can simply run on another port and serve primus.js.
 Static files can be built seperately and hosted on apache.
 All we need is a self-contained API/app (on the node.js side)

+#### Requisites outside npm
+* compass (and sass)
+* ~mongo~

 ## Client side
 All messages are in the `Chat.history`.
 Updates from the server can be checked against `Message.clientDate`